sushihangover/sushihangover.github.io/source/_posts/2015-07-17-git-squash-last-x-commits-into-one.markdown

 Example:

-You want to squash the last three commits into one, so lets look at the log to make sure that you want you want and to grab the commit SHA:
+You want to squash the last three commits into one, so lets look at the log to make sure that is want you want and to grab the commit SHA:

 >git log -n 4 --pretty=oneline